binbinmods/Obeliskial-Options/README.md

 Broadly speaking, this mod makes the game easier; I encourage you to try harder madness levels, corruption modifiers and personal challenges to re-balance the game.

+MULTIPLAYER: Ensure that all players have the same settings or things are likely to break.

 ## Regular Options

 | Option                           | Default | Description                                                                                                                                                                   |